AryaKedar23/windows-log-anomaly-detector/README.md

 For testing, use small synthetic samples.
 Licensed under MIT.
 Feel free to fork and improve!

+Change the file from synthetic_attack.log to whatever log you prefer

 Contributing
 Pull requests, issues, and suggestions are welcome!